Go directly to: Content

 Some drugs have several codes assigned to indicate different strengths.
 If a code exists for the administered strength of the drug, use that code instead of multiple numbers of services on the code representing the lesser strength.
 Multiple numbers of services for a drug should only be billed when the dosage administered is greater than the specific code.

-Blue Cross and Blue Shield of Alabama updates the injectable drug fee schedule each year based on the average wholesale price (AWP) from public sources.
-Medi-Span is the most common source used for AWP.
+Blue Cross and Blue Shield of Alabama updates the injectable drug fee schedule as needed, based on the average wholesale price (AWP) from public sources.
+Medi-Span and Redbook are the most common source used for AWP.